The Real Housewives of Beverly Hills season 7: Cast

 Kemsley, who joins the series as a close friend of Vanderpump, grew up in Woodbridge, Connecticut.
 Soon after leaving her hometown at 19-years-old, Kemsley arrived in Italy, where she used her bachelor's degree in marketing, design and communication at a global swimwear company.
 After working for the company for a decade, Kemsley moved to New York and began designing her own clothes for her company, Dorit, that specializes in Italian resort and swimwear.
 In New York, Kemsley met English businessman, Paul Kemsley.
-The pair married on March 7, 2015, which was documented by Wedding Style magazine, and since the pair have had two children together; a two-year-old son, Jagger, and a daughter, Phoenix.
+The pair married on March 7, 2015, which was documented by Wedding Style magazine, and since the pair have had two children together: a two-year-old son, Jagger, and a daughter, Phoenix.
 When the couple isn't raising their kids they run their management company, Nixxi Entertainment, with clients such as Boy George and Pelé.
 Although Kemsley juggles hosting events for the management company, raising a family and designing clothes, she still maintains time for organizations such as Safe Kids.

 Also joining the seventh season, in a recurring capacity, is Eden Sassoon.
 Sassoon is the daughter of beauty mogul, Vidal Sassoon and actress, Beverly Adams.
 Sassoon has gone on to extend the legacy with owning two salons, EDEN by Eden Sassoon, and two Pilates studios.
-Not only does Sassoon own four businesses, she has also built a nonprofit organization, Beauty Gives Back.
+Not only does Sassoon own four businesses, but she has also built a nonprofit organization, Beauty Gives Back.
 Sassoon's organization helps fight the global water crisis by uniting the hair industry.
 Sassoon is the mother of two, Olivia and Tyler, in which she shares custody with her ex-husband.
 She struggles with the challenge of being a single mother as well as finding the time to run her multiple businesses.
 With being sober for four-years, Sassoon lives in a constant cleanse and is described to be a person who is "outspoken" and has a "flirtatious lifestyle."